HappyLuckYesterday/VPN-Extension-Browsec-free-instant-US/README.md

-# VPN-Extension-Browsec-free-instant-US-
+# VPN-Extension-Browsec-free-instant-US
-This VPN is clone of Browsec VPN Extension.
-It provides instant connection.
+This VPN extension is a clone of Browsec VPN Extension that provides an instant connection to the US.
+You can manually change the proxy to three other countries.